inknos/thinbox/README.md

-# thinbox_py
+# thinbox
-rewrite thinbox in python
+Thinbox is a tool to create and manage virtual machines

 # install